What parents need to know

 Is it any good?

-Seven decades after it first came out, Pinocchio harks back to a time when the stars of animated films were the illustrators, not celebrity voice talent.
-The 2009 reissue includes digital restoration of the film's original colors, so that, for instance, scenes of various cuckoo clocks chiming simultaneously in Geppetto's workshop would be reason enough to recommend the film.
+Seven decades after it first came out, this Disney classic harks back to a time when the stars of animated films were the illustrators, not celebrity voice talent.
+More recent reissues also include digital restoration of the film's original colors, so that, for instance, scenes of various cuckoo clocks chiming simultaneously in Geppetto's workshop would be reason enough to recommend the film.
 The soundtrack includes classics such as "When You Wish Upon a Star" and "Give a Little Whistle" that will still be familiar to families today.

 Families can talk about...

-Families can talk about what it means to "let your conscience be your guide."
+Families can talk about what it means to "let your conscience be your guide," both in general and in Pinocchio.
 How do you tell the difference between right and wrong, and what do you do if you can't figure it out?

 How are smoking and drinking treated in this movie, and how would this be different if the movie came out today?